AItransCompetition/Short-Video-Streaming-Challenge/README.md

 - **We change the argument name of your own algorithm path for `run.py`  from `--user` to `--solution` to prevent confusion with user model.**
 - Expand video traces to 7 videos.
 Check `/data/short_video_size/` and `/user_ret` directory for details.
-- Add `test_all_traces` function, which you can test on a specific set of traces (fixed, medium, high, low), each contains several distinct traces with similar patterns, and get the average indices.
+- Add `test_all_traces` function, which you can test on a specific set of traces (mixed, medium, high, low), each contains several distinct traces with similar patterns, and get the average indices.
   - By default, running `run.py` will be running this new function.
 If you want to test a certain trace, you can change the testing logic in `run.py` by yourself.
 - Add `test_user_samples` function, which enables you to test several user samples at a time and get their average indices.
 - Fix the QoE calculation issue.
 Thanks to https://github.com/AItransCompetition/Short-Video-Streaming-Challenge/issues/2.